JianXinyu/ENGI-4892-Data-Structure-and-Algorithms/Notes/Graph.md

+Problems:

+1. find a minimum spanning tree in an undirected graph. (for directed graph, more difficult) - greed
+2. Euler circuit

 # 1. Definition

 - A **graph** $G=(V,E)$ consists of a set of **vertices V** and a set of **edges E**.